 To ensure your change management strategy is effective, it’s important to consider what could cause your implementation to fail.
 Doing so allows you to proactively determine how to address these stumbling blocks so they don’t cause any delays in reaching your desired outcomes.
 Below are the three steps you need to take in this part of strategy creation.

-: The more dramatic and extensive the change, the higher the risk.
+- Project risk assessment: The more dramatic and extensive the change, the higher the risk.
 You also have a greater chance of difficulties if your organization tends to have a history of resisting change.
 As you develop your strategy, the change management team should document all potential risk factors.

-: Think carefully about where you might anticipate push-back on the upcoming change.
+- Anticipated resistance: Think carefully about where you might anticipate push-back on the upcoming change.
 Are there particular divisions, groups, positions, or individuals that are most likely to resist the new implementation?
 Making note of these can prevent them, or help prepare you to address them when they arise.

-: Once you’ve identified your potential risks and resistances, you should determine how you will deal with each when and if they arise.
+- Developing special tactics: Once you’ve identified your potential risks and resistances, you should determine how you will deal with each when and if they arise.
 Have these strategies prepared to facilitate smoother progress throughout your implementation?
 Of course, it is impossible to anticipate every issue in advance, so you’ll want to revisit this step periodically during your launch process.

 After you create your strategy you’ll be ready to devise your change management plans.
-Be sure to stay focused on the information you uncovered while creating your strategy.
+Be sure to stay focused on the information you uncovered while developing your strategy.
 It will greatly impact the success of your implementation.
 Without taking the time to create your change management strategy, you risk disorganization, a lack of compliance, or incomplete change.
 This will only lead to greatly reduced results.
 Now it’s time for you to create a change management strategy to prepare for your upcoming sales readiness implementation to ensure the best possible outcomes.